The Hidden Pool Peril: How to Effectively Lower Cyanuric Acid Levels

 To calculate the percentage of water to drain, follow these steps:

-For example, if your current CYA level is 200 parts per million (ppm), and the target level is 50 ppm, the difference is 150 ppm.
-By draining 75% of your pool water, you can effectively lower the CYA concentration to an acceptable range.
+For example, if your current CYA level is 200 parts per million (ppm) and the target level is 50 ppm, the difference is 150 ppm.
+Draining 75% of your pool water can lower the CYA concentration to an acceptable range.

-During the partial drain process, be sure to monitor and adjust other chemical levels, such as calcium hardness and pH, to maintain balanced water conditions.
+During the partial drain process, monitor and adjust other chemical levels, such as calcium hardness and pH, to maintain balanced water conditions.

 How to Lower Cyanuric Acid in Pool without Draining

-In some cases, you may opt to use a cyanuric acid reducer, such as bio-active pool chemicals, or specialized filters in order to lower cya in pool without draining.
+Sometimes, you may use a cyanuric acid reducer, such as bio-active pool chemicals, or specialized filters to lower cya in pool without draining.

 Cyanuric acid reducers work by breaking down excess CYA in your pool water, making it easier for the filtration system to remove it.
 Some popular CYA reducers include natural chemistry products and specialized enzymes.

 Specialized filters, such as reverse osmosis systems or ultraviolet (UV) filters, can also help lower CYA levels by removing contaminants and excess calcium hypochlorite, sodium hypochlorite, and lithium hypochlorite from your pool water.
-These systems work by preventing the buildup of CYA from the chlorination processes that use dichlor, trichlor, or other stabilizers.
+These systems prevent the buildup of CYA from the chlorination processes that use dichlor, trichlor, or other stabilizers.

 It’s important to note that using cyanuric acid reducers and specialized filters may not be as effective as draining and refilling your pool.
-However, they can be useful in situations where water is scarce or draining is not feasible.
+However, they can be useful when water is scarce or draining is not feasible.

 Pool Care Handbook and Video Course